 Sample

 A Sample of 250 adults (male=75, female175) was extracted from BZU Multan.
 The sample comprised of undergraduate and postgraduate students.
-All adults were selected randomly from natural and social science departments of BZU.
+All adults were selected randomly from natural and social science departments of BZU (Write full name of the University).
 The socioeconomic status of selected sample of male and female was almost similar.
 The minimum age of the participants was 18 years, who were undergraduate students and the maximum age was 25 that were postgraduate students.
 The sample was taken from department of sociology, psychology, linguistics, gender studies, and public administration.
 From the natural sciences, sample was taken from the department of chemistry, physics, statistics, biology and pharmacy.

 Instruments